Anxiety & Panic

 How Stress Management Coaching Can Help

-No matter how anxious you may feel, take heart!
-Studies have found that anxiety can be decreased through coaching.
-Stress is a common trigger for anxiety and by reducing it, you can stop anxiety from taking over and interfering with your daily life.
-Personal coaching can provide the roadmap, step-by-step guidance and stress relief skills to feel calmer, more confident and in control faster by helping you to
+No matter how anxious you feel, take heart!
+Research shows that anxiety can be signitifantly reduced through coaching.
+Stress is a common trigger for anxiety and learning to reduce it, can prevent anxiety from taking over and interfering with daily life.
+Personal coaching provides a roadmap, step-by-step guidance and skills for reducing stress so you feel calmer, more confident and in control faster.
+It can help you to

-Address warning signs.
-Catching and alleviating symptoms of stress early can prevent anxiety from spiraling into a disorder that can be difficult to control.
-Using relaxation techniques at the first signs of stress can also help you alleviate anxiety.
-Reducing muscle tension, slowing down breathing and calming the mind are natural remedies that are generally safe to use alongside more conventional medical therapies.
+Recognize warning signs.
+Recognizing and reducing symptoms of stress early on can prevent anxiety from developing into a disorder that is difficult to control.
+Learning to use relaxation techniques at the first sign of stress can also help relieve anxiety.
+Reducing muscle tension, slowing your breathing and calming your mind are natural remedies that are generally safe to use with more conventional medical treatments.

-Identify your stress triggers.
-Everyone reacts to stress differently (headaches, trouble sleeping, anger, stomach aches, sadness, etc. Becoming mindful of events, situations and people that trigger your physical, mental and emotional reactions can help you keep stress at bay - and minimize anxiety.
-Take our free stress quizzes to assess your personal and work stress triggers.
+Identify stressors.
+Everyone reacts to stress differently (e.g., headaches, trouble sleeping, anger, stomach aches, sadness).
+By paying attention to the events, situations and people triggering your physical, mental and emotional reactions, you can keep stress at bay - and minimize anxiety.
+Take a free stress quiz to identify your personal and professional stressors.

-Manage anxious thoughts and emotions.
-Many people spend their day stuck in stress, frustration and overwhelm, often needlessly.
-Reframing challenges and developing a positive mindset can help you regain calm and control .
-Research has shown that attitudes such as forgiveness, gratitude and kindness can also help alleviate anxiety and increase the ability to manage negative thoughts and moods.
+Manage anxious thoughts and feelings.
+Many people often spend their days feeling stressed, frustrated and overwhelmed, unnecessarily.
+Learning to reframe challenges and develop a positive attitude can help you regain calm and control .
+Research shows that attitudes such as forgiveness, gratitude and kindness can also help reduce anxiety and improve your ability to cope with negative thoughts and moods.

 Improve your lifestyle.
-Proper nutrition, regular exercise and the ability to relax are proven ways to ease stress.
-By making small but significant changes to your lifestyle - eating a healthy diet, increasing physical exercise and mindful movement, getting adequate sleep, taking time for self and connecting with others - you can decrease anxiety and the frequency of panic attacks.
+Proper nutrition, regular exercise and relaxation are proven ways to reduce stress.
+Making small but significant changes to your lifestyle, such as eating a healthy diet, increasing physical exercise, getting enough sleep, taking time for yourself and connecting with others can help reduce anxiety and panic attacks.

 Develop new coping skills.
-Deep breathing, muscle relaxation, meditation, body scanning and guided imagery are powerful mindfulness techniques for de-stressing your body and brain.
-In a recent UCLA study, participants who learned and practiced mindfulness for just 5 minutes a day over 3-weeks significantly reduced their stress.
-They also experienced an increase in life satisfaction, mastery of their environment and more positive relationships with others.
+Deep breathing, muscle relaxation, meditation and guided imagery are powerful mindfulness technqiues that can reduce stress in your body and brain.
+In a recent UCLA study, participants who practiced mindfulness for just five minutes a day over a three-week period experienced significant reductions in stress.
+They also experienced increased life satisfaction, mastery of their surroundings and more positive relationships with others.

 Hours